When people go in search of online videos to watch, what qualities are they looking for?

 Until then, you can help viewers enjoy your videos by keeping the file size as small as possible.
 A small file will load more quickly and have less trouble.

-Everyone needs to encourage broadband providers to hurry up and get fiber optic cable installed from sea to shinning sea.
-Fiber optic cable can accommodate lots more data and will speed up data movement tremendously.
+Everyone needs to encourage broadband providers to hurry up and get fiber optic cable installed from sea to shining sea.
+Fiber optic cables can accommodate lots more data and will speed up data movement tremendously, you can buy them from many places such as vchung.com, therefore they are easily purchasable.

 The Marketing Sherpa survey showed the top three demands online video watchers have are: